 More than 75% of cases since 1962 were in children or adolescents, and 75% or more were in males.
 It is known that exposure of the olfactory nerve to contaminated water is the portal of entry to the brain.
 This exposure often results from water being forcefully introduced into the nose during trauma such as dunking, diving, or crashing while water skiing.

 Hundreds of millions of people go to swimming venues where N. fowleri is found, but fortunately very few become infected.
 We are unable to calculate an accurate estimate of the true risk of invasive Naegleria fowleri infection.

 What are symptoms and signs of a Naegleria fowleri infection?

 After entering the nose, the amoeba travels into the brain along the olfactory nerve and through membranes to enter the brain.
-Once there, it causes primary amoebic meningoencephalitis (meaning inflammation of the brain and the lining around the brain).
-In the popular press, Naegleria fowleri is sometimes called the brain-eating amoeba, and meningoencephalitis is sometimes referred to as Naegleriasis.
+Once in the brain, it causes primary amoebic meningoencephalitis (meaning inflammation of the brain and the lining around the brain), sometimes abbreviated as PAM.
+In the popular press, Naegleria fowleri is sometimes called the "brain-eating amoeba," and meningoencephalitis is sometimes referred to as Naegleriasis.